 About the Foundation

-The AnnieRuth Foundation is a 501(c)3 nonprofit organization, launched in 2012.
-Our purpose is to serve as a catalyst of positive change in underserved communities.
-We do so by focusing on education, health initiatives and economic development.
+The foundation focuses on education, health initiatives, and economic development.
 Our goal is to equip participants with knowledge and skills to assist with making healthy life choices; thus empowering them to become positive contributors to society.
 Our programs offer viable solutions to problems that negatively impact individuals, the family unit and the community as a whole; problems that if unaddressed will negatively impact future generations.

 The AnnieRuth Foundation has a deep commitment to the personal, educational and professional achievement of those we serve.